cccaaannn/telegram_youtube_downloader/README.md

 - Download ffmpeg for your os from [ffmpeg.org](https://ffmpeg.org/).
 - Put ffmpeg files in the ffmpeg folder in the project.
 - Get a telegram bot key.
-- Pass it to the main function.
+- Pass the key to the run_bot function.
 - It will work.
 (I hope 🤷🏻‍♂️)

 <br/>